iamsahm/bank-tech-test/README.md

 # Bank Tech Test introduction

+The Bank tech test is a mock technical assessment set by Maker's Academy.
+[The brief is detailed here] (./planning/spec.md)

 This application is a REPL that a user can interact with via Node.

 Follow the installation guide below to get started.